Jasonette/documentation/docs/composition.md

 ##■ Overriding imported values

-Sometimes you may want to import but also override certain attributes from the imported JSON.
+Sometimes you may want to import and override certain attributes from the imported JSON.

 In this case you simply define the attribute locally and it will automatically override the imported value.